Our guide to Portland’s Best Bakeries

 - (503) 546-8430

-A Portland dining institution, Papa Haydn are full restaurants, but they are most well known for their huge selection of desserts.
-Desserts are available for carry out, and are often from the ooey-gooey chocolate and dairy rich school of pastries, but hey there’s nothing wrong with that.
+A Portland dining institution, Papa Haydn is a full restaurant, but they are best known for their huge selection of desserts.
+Desserts are available for carryout and are often from the ooey-gooey chocolate and dairy-rich school of pastries, but hey there’s nothing wrong with that.
 They often look like something you’d expect to see on the British Baking Show.
-Expect a large selection of New York style cheesecakes, panna cotta, and crème brulee alongside Dobos torte, Cassata cake, and a variety of cream and fruit pies.
+Expect a large selection of New York-style cheesecakes, panna cotta, and crème brulee alongside Dobos torte, Cassata cake, and a variety of cream and fruit pies.
 Whole cakes are available for order with 24 hours advanced notice, and they do offer an extensive custom wedding cake service.
 One warning, both locations are extremely popular – be prepared to wait for a table.

 - (503) 232-9440

 - NW Portland: 701 NW 23rd Ave, Portland OR.
 97210 Map